 Allergy UK claimed the film mocks allergy sufferers and trivialises a life-threatening condition.
 Carla Jones, the charity's chief executive, said:

 Anaphylaxis can and does kill.
 To include a scene in a children's film that includes a serious allergic reaction and not to do it responsibly is unacceptable.
 Mocking allergic disease shows a complete lack of understanding

 of the seriousness of allergy and trivialises the challenges faced by those with this condition.
 We will be communicating with the production company about the film's withdrawal.

 have made light of Mr McGregor being allergic to blackberries and said it regretted not being more aware and sensitive of the issue.

 Peter Rabbit will be show in cinemas in March.
 It is PG rated for mild threat, comic violence.

 UK food censors are whingeing about people's 'Meal Deals' because they claim the promotion will diminish the effectiveness of the government's new nanny tax on sugary drinks.

-Carol Williams, Principal Lecturer: Health Promotion and Public Health, University of Brighton explains:
+Carol Williams, Principal Lecturer: Health Promotion and Public Health,

 From April, the UK government's sugar tax will make 500ml bottles of high-sugar drinks cost an extra 14p, and two litre bottles an extra 58p.
 The higher price is intended to steer people towards

 choosing lower-sugar drinks.
 But promotions, such as meal deals, could make the sugar tax meaningless by negating the price difference.

 absorb, so they will pass the cost on to retailers.
 Retailers are likely to do the same and pass the cost onto consumers.
 This is what Public Health England intended; high-sugar drinks should cost more to make them less attractive to buy.
 But the tax may

 have an unintended consequence on drinks purchased in meal deals, which typically include a sandwich, a snack and a drink.

 Our research with students (aged 16-19 and 19-24) found that they decided what to buy in a meal deal based

 cost more, this may create a perverse incentive because choosing the more expensive drink will increase the relative discount/cost effectiveness achieved by buying a meal deal.

 to act in the spirit of the sugar tax by passing the higher price on to consumers and keeping a price difference between high- and low-sugar drinks.
 For meal deals, there are three options: add the sugar tax to the price of the meal deal when a

-full-sugar drink is chosen, take sugary drinks that are taxed out of the meal deal, or do nothing and risk encouraging people to choose the full-sugar version, undermining everything PHE is trying
+full-sugar drink is chosen, take sugary drinks that are taxed out of the meal deal, or do nothing and risk encouraging people to choose the full-sugar version, undermining everything PHE is trying to achieve.